 Not everyone is so lucky to have a pool nearby their work or home.
 But if you do, you will need access to a pool several times a week if you are serious about mastering water confidence to the tune of Navy SEALs, Air Force PJs, divers and rescue swimmers, and USMC RECON.
 It takes 5-6 hours in the water per week for most people to master the skills required to be water confident.
 See why -- Water Confidence Training (USAF PJ style)

 7. Practice Drownproofing

-Drownproofing tests come in different arrangements depending upon the school you are attending.
+Drownproofing tests come in different arrangements, depending upon the school you are attending.
 For the basic test, you will be required to tread and float for several minutes, make a flotation device out of your pants and top, and swim underwater.
-For the more advanced special ops level you will float, bottom bounce, travel 100m, do flips underwater, and grab your mask with your teeth on the bottom of the pool because your hands and feet are tied behind your back.
+For the more advanced Special Ops level, you will float, bottom bounce, travel 100 meters, do flips underwater and grab your mask with your teeth on the bottom of the pool, because your hands and feet are tied behind your back.

 Performing with a water-filled mask will force you to relax while simulating the sensation of being underwater.
-During many special ops and diving schools in the military, you will have to practice swimming, treading, flutterkicks, leg levers, and other exercises with your mask on completely filled with water.
-This is very awkward at first, but you will soon learn to deal with water in your sinuses and how to breathe in and out of your mouth only.
-This is not just sadistic training by your instructors, it is a true and easy way to test your ability to relax even though you are simulating being submerged.
+During many Special Ops and diving schools in the military, you will have to practice swimming, treading, flutter kicks, leg levers and other exercises with your mask on and completely filled with water.
+This is very awkward at first, but you soon will learn to deal with water in your sinuses and how to breathe in and out of your mouth only.
+This is not just sadistic training by your instructors; it is a true and easy way to test your ability to relax, even though you are simulating being submerged.